Julian Simon: Wagers with Ehrlich

-Distinguished scientist Paul R. Ehrlich (pictured in 1974) predicted that multiple crises would occur in the 1970s, including a dramatic decrease in life expectancy and the need for food rationing.
+Scientist Paul R. Ehrlich (pictured in 1974) predicted that multiple crises would occur in the 1970s, including a dramatic decrease in life expectancy and the need for food rationing.

 Simon and Paul R. Ehrlich first directly encountered each other in the summer of 1980, when Simon vehemently debunked claims by Newsweek and the United Nations, both of which had overestimated the death toll caused by a drought in West Africa from 1968 to 1973.
 His rebuttals, published in Science journal and The Washington Post, were also aimed at environmental doomers.
 Simon rejected Ehrlich's claim in The Population Bomb that limited food supply may necessarily require population control and also rejected that humanity was reaching its ecological limit, a claim popularized by The Limits of Growth.
 He blamed the popularity for such exaggerated assertions as "bad news sells books, newspapers, and magazines."
 Simon explained that technological advancements would alleviate scarcity because "we find new lodes, invent better production methods, and discover new substitutes."

 In December 1980, Ehrlich and his wife, Anne Ehrlich, along with colleagues John Holdren and John Harte, issued criticisms in Science of Simon's rebuttals.
 Arguing that technology was not sufficient to replace essential ecological systems, they asserted that a scarcity of energy and minerals remained a present danger.
 They dismissed Simon's writing as being a "tired old argument" with "striking misconceptions" which reflected economists "who know nothing about geology."
 Biologist Wayne Davis at the University of Kentucky disputed a claim made by Simon's article that oil prices would decrease, saying it "defies logic."
 Ehrlich and Simon's dispute would continue into the next year, with additional publications against each other in Social Science Quarterly.
 Simon wrote in 1981, "How often does a prophet have to be wrong before we no longer believe that he or she is a true prophet?"